Kong/developer.konghq.com/app/_how-tos/custom-deck-object-defaults.md

 ```
 {: data-file="defaults.yaml" }

-Or you could define custom default values for all available fields of a service and a route:
+Or you could define custom default values for all available fields of a Service and a Route:

 ```yaml
 _format_version: "3.0"